DanielMartinezLozano/eu-covid19/README.md

 # EU-COVID19 App

-This single page app was a 7 days project created by Eric Martinez, Francisco Ximenes and me (GitHub profiles below).
+This single page app was a 7 days project created by Eric Martinez, Francisco Ximenes and me (Daniel Martinez).
+GitHub profiles available below.

 Its deployment is available both in [heroku](http://coteam19-02.herokuapp.com/) and in [firebase](https://eu-covid19.web.app/).